Justification of Red List Category

 Trend justification

-Polyplectron inopinatum is currently only known from central Peninsular Malaysia, although there is growing evidence of its presence in extreme southern Thailand.
+Polyplectron inopinatum is currently only known from central Peninsular Malaysia and (very narrowly) adjacent extreme southern Thailand.
 In Malaysia it is found in the Main Range from the Cameron Highlands south to the Genting Highlands, in the Larut Range to the north-west, and on eastern outlying peaks Gunung Tahan and Gunung Benom.
-There are recent records from at least 12 localities, at two of which it has been described as common.
-Total numbers are likely to be small, owing to its highly restricted range and general relative scarcity within it.
-At present, the population is believed to be declining slowly.
+In Thailand, it is known from the peaks of Hala Bala.

 It is sedentary in lower and upper montane evergreen forest, including elfin forest, from c.820 m to at least 1,600 m, and was once found at 1,800 m.
 It is usually found in steep areas or along ridges with exposed corestones, some bamboo and climbing palms.
 It is less vocal than other members of the genus, and is hence less easily detectable.

 Conversion of forest for agriculture around its lower altitudinal limits may be causing some declines.
-Tourist developments continue to drive the fragmentation and degradation of forest in the Cameron Highlands (J. Taylor pers. obs.
+Tourist developments continue to drive the fragmentation and degradation of forest in the Cameron Highlands, with additional disturbance caused by roads (J. Taylor pers. obs.
 2011).
-There is a considerable danger that a proposed north-south road linking the hill stations of Genting Highlands, Fraser's Hill and Cameron Highlands will result in the further fragmentation and degradation of a substantial area of its montane habitat.
-These plans have been shelved, but should they be raised again, the species may warrant uplisting.
+Hunting is considered a smaller, more localised impact.

 Conservation Actions Underway